Investigate a notable on Incident Review in Splunk Enterprise Security

 Triage notable events on Incident Review in Splunk Enterprise Security

-Take action on a notable event on Incident Review in Splunk Enterprise Security
+Take action on a notable on Incident Review in Splunk Enterprise Security